Department of Management

 MNGT 375 INTERNATIONAL BUSINESS: THEORY AND PRACTICE (3)

 The global dimensions and interdependencies of business: political environments, cultural context, international firms' strategies and market entry.
 Elements of international finance including international monetary systems, foreign exchange and global trade theory.
-Prerequisite: junior major standing.
+Prerequisites: major in ACCT, BUAD, EBUS, PBUA, ECON or INST; junior standing.

 MNGT 381 HUMAN RESOURCE MANAGEMENT (3)

 Techniques and issues in acquiring, developing, motivating, and maintaining a competent work force.
 Topics include equal employment opportunity, human resource planning, recruitment and selection, training and development, performance evaluations, motivation, compensation and benefits, labor relations, and safety and health.
-Prerequisites: junior major standing, MNGT 361.
+Prerequisites: MNGT 361; major in ACCT, BUAD, EBUS, ECON, or MUSE; junior standing.

 MNGT 391 DEVELOPING MANAGEMENT AND TEAM BUILDING SKILLS (3)

 Essential managerial and team building skills needed for success in organizations.
 Designed to help students master skills using a five-step active learning model containing steps of skill assessment, skill learning, skill analysis, skill practice, and skill application.
 Topics include creating a team, planning and communicating in a team, leading a team, gaining power and influence, developing self-awareness, managing stress, creative problem-solving, motivation, and effective team performance.
 Not open to students who have successfully completed MNGT 415.
 Prerequisites: MNGT 361, junior and BUAD major standing.

 MNGT 395 MANAGEMENT OF ORGANIZATIONAL BEHAVIOR (3)

 Organizational behavior as a means to understand, explain, and improve human behavior and interactions: job performance, work motivation, job attitudes, trust and justice, work teams, power/politics and influence, leadership stress/ well-being at work, career management, decision making, and organizational effectiveness.
-Not open to students who have successfully completed MNGT 421.
-Prerequisites: MNGT 361; junior major standing.
+Students who have successfully completed MNGT 421 would not receive additional credit for MNGT 395.
+Prerequisites: MNGT 361; junior/senior major standing.

 MNGT 425 ORGANIZATION THEORY AND DEVELOPMENT (3)